d0ugal/dm/rst/pages/1 code.rst

 I try to get involved in open source projects when I am able to at work and in my spare time.
-As I prefer to use git and the majority of the large open source projects I use are on GitHub you will find most of `my activity there`_.
+As I prefer to use git and the majority of the large open source projects I interact with are on GitHub you will find most of `my activity there`_.

 I've been lucky and privileged to be in contact with some some amazing developers through open source.